MilesCranmer/BorrowChecker.jl/README.md

 > NOTE: This package is under active development and the syntax has not stabilized.
 Expect it to change significantly between versions.

 > [!WARNING]
 > BorrowChecker.jl does NOT promise memory safety.
-This library simulates aspects of Rust's ownership model, but it does not do this at a compiler level, or with any of the same guarantees.
+This library simulates aspects of Rust's ownership model, but it does not do this at a compiler level, nor with any of the same guarantees.
 Furthermore, BorrowChecker.jl heavily relies on the user's cooperation, and will not prevent you from misusing it, or from mixing it with regular Julia code.

 This package demonstrates Rust-like ownership and borrowing semantics in Julia through a macro-based system that performs runtime checks.
 This tool is mainly to be used in development and testing to flag memory safety issues, and help you design safer code.

 ## Usage

 In Julia, objects exist independently of the variables that refer to them.
-When you write `x = [1, 2, 3]` in Julia, the actual _object_ lives in memory completely independently of the symbol, and you can refer to it from as many variables as you want without issue.
-This does not create a new object, nor does it prevent `x` from being used alongside `y`:
+When you write `x = [1, 2, 3]` in Julia, the actual _object_ lives in memory completely independently of the symbol, and you can refer to it from as many variables as you want without issue:

 ```julia
 x = [1, 2, 3]